scurvy-dog/sonic-dcloud/1-Intro_to_SONiC_Lab/lab_1/lab_1-guide.md

     50399c8f057d   c8000-clab-sonic:29   "/etc/prepEnv.sh /no…"   About a minute ago   Up About a minute             clab-c8201-sonic-4-node-clos-spine01
     ```

+    > **Note**
+    > It takes 10-15 minutes for the C8000 HW Emulators to load the SONiC image, detect virtual hardware and boot up.
+You can monitor progress using the docker logs command

+    ```
+    docker logs clab-c8201-sonic-4-node-clos-leaf01
+    ```

-5. Validate the SONiC instance started in each container.
+4. After 10-15 minutes validate the SONiC instance started in each container.
    Use the docker log command to search to see if the SONiC router started successfully.
 Repeat command for each container name.

    - clab-c8201-sonic-4-node-clos-leaf01